-We would also like to appreciate the members of the secretariat who spent significant time dedication, sacrifice, commitment and assistance.
-I wish to reiterate the importance of public participation in FY 2024/25 Medium Term Budget preparation process by calling on all Sector
+Finally, allow me to thank each and every person who was involved in this process for your dedication, sacrifice, commitment and assistance.
+I wish to reiterate the importance of public participation in FY 2024/25 Medium Term Budget preparation process by calling on all Sector Working Groups to devise an engagement framework that will deepen open public and stakeholders' participation and incorporation of the proposals received.